microsoft/UVAtlas/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+# Credits

+The UVAtlas library is the work of Xin Huang and Chuck Walbourn, with contributions from Chris Messer, Steve Schroeder, Microsoft Research China, and Team Bungie.

 Thanks to Andrew Farrier and Scott Matloff for their on-going help with code reviews.